-On 29 December 2017 the group acquired an additional 49% of the equity interest in Atlantica Sementes SA ("Atlantica"), a business based in Brazil specialising in the sale and distribution of seed related products, via the exercising of a written put option.
-As a result, the group's equity interest in Atlantica increased from 51% to 100%.
+On 29 December 2017 the group acquired an additional 49 per cent of the equity interest in Atlantica Sementes SA (Atlantica), a business based in Brazil specialising in the sale and distribution of seed related products, via the exercising of a written put option.
+As a result, the group's equity interest in Atlantica increased from 51 per cent to 100 per cent.
 The group recognised a liability for the present value of the exercise price of the put option up to the date of acquisition and exercise of the put option.
 The carrying amount of Atlantica's net assets in the group's consolidated financial statements on the date of acquisition was \$6.590 million.
 Given the transaction is deemed as a common control transaction the impact has been recognised in equity resulting in a transfer of non-controlling interests to retained earnings.